bouncyblock/screen-sumerizer/README.md

 ## planned features
 - better voice
 - better personality
+- correct rendering of chrono on the screen
 - conversation rather than redefining the entire ai every time
+- cross platform compatability (don't have a mac so idk about this one...)
 - maybe window capture?
 - maybe obs support?